 - Keeping a safe physical distance and avoiding gatherings

 - Parents can access additional information on appropriate health precautions via the BC Centre for Disease Control website, here: http://www.bccdc.ca/health-info/diseases-conditions/covid-19

-- City Hall is currently accessible by appointment.
-Please call (250) 627 0960 or (250) 627 0950 to set up an appointment.
-In the interests of community and staff safety, only one customer will be permitted at a time.
+- In the interests of community and staff safety, only two customers are permitted at a time to receive service.
 Note that alternate forms of payment to cash is preferred and residents are encouraged to use electronic means as much as possible.